starvagrant/toh/toh.markdown/aneedleininstanbul.md

 "But you think they're related."

 "Separated by six centuries.
 If related not by time.
-Related by occuppying the same place in my memory, I suppose, but that will pass when I do."
+Related by occupying the same place in my memory, I suppose, but that will pass when I do."

 "When you pass.
 But you've still some time to solve the riddle?"